 - Scalability and pouch cell geometry: We believe that large-format pouched prismatic (flat) cells represent the best long-term battery technology for use in large electro-motive and energy storage systems. - Safety: We believe our batteries provide a high level of safety in a lithium ion battery.
-Safety in lithium ion batteries is becoming an important performance factor and Original Equipment Manufacturers ("OEMs") and users of lithium ion batteries prefer to have the highest level of safety possible in lithium ion batteries.
+Safety in lithium ion batteries is becoming an important performance factor and Original

+Equipment Manufacturers ("OEMs") and users of lithium ion batteries prefer to have the highest level of safety possible in lithium ion batteries.

 - Cycle-life: Our cells are in the forefront of battery manufacturers with respect to cycle-life, with excellent rate capabilities.
-Cycle-life is generally controlled by the parasitic reactions inside the cell and these reactions have to be reduced in order to deliver industry leading cycle-life.
-Higher cycle-life is of importance in many intensive applications of lithium ion batteries. - Energy and Power: Our batteries give industry leading combination of energy and power and can be application specific. - Battery Management System: Our Battery Management System ("BMS") has developed over the years, and provides excellent control and monitoring of the battery with advanced features as well as communication to many chargers, electric vehicles and other devices.
+Both internal and third party testing have demonstrated exceptional cycle life performance.
+Higher cycle-life is of importance in many intensive applications of lithium ion batteries including but not limited to material handling, buses, trucks and energy storage applications. - Energy and Power: Our batteries provide an industry leading combination of energy and power. - Battery Management System: Our Battery Management System ("BMS") provides excellent control and monitoring of the battery with advanced features as well as communication to many chargers, electric vehicles and other devices.